hugovicfortman/scenery/README.md

 2. The class should extend `Arena` in order to gain the important wrapper properties with which the scenery intracts with it.

 3. Implement the recommended methods and properties from the base class.

+4. Implement paint and update logic in init and update methods respectively.

+> If your `Arena` object needs to load external resources, for example, images, json, or obj files, set the `needsLoading` property to `true`.
+> This will enable the scenery's manager to monitor the loading, and wait till all files are loaded before transitioning to expose the new arena.

 The new class would take the following form;